xvik/guice-persist-orient/README.md

 * Different db users may be used (for example, for schema initialization or to use orient security model), including support for user change inside transaction
 * Support method retry on ONeedRetryException
 * Spring-data like repositories with advanced features (e.g. generics usage in query).
 Great abilities for creating reusable parts (mixins).
 Support plugins.
-* Out of the box crud and pagination mixins provided.
+* Basic crud mixins with ability to use object api for graphs

 ### Setup